-Requests are honored for early dismissal from school or late arrival for such reasons as medical appointments, legal matters, college visitations (for seniors) and other appointments which cannot be scheduled at other times.
-Written requests for early dismissal or late arrival must be made by a parent or guardian at least one day in advance of the requested date of early dismissal.
-Requests made for the same day may be denied.
+Requests are honored for early dismissal from school or late arrival for such reasons as medical appointments, legal matters, college visitations (juniors or seniors) and other appointments which cannot be scheduled at other times.
+Written requests or email communication for early dismissal or late arrival should be made by a parent or guardian at least one day in advance of the requested date of early dismissal.
 In the event of an emergency or unforeseen need for an early dismissal on the same day, a parent or guardian must contact the Attendance Office.

-The school may require parent telephone verification of all written requests for early dismissal.
+The school may require parent telephone verification of all written or email requests for early dismissal.